sproft/MetBaN/README.md

 ## Installation

 Installation requirements:
-Xvfb: Unfortunately has to be installed from an admin in order to create the pdf tree files.
+Xvfb: Unfortunately needs to be installed from an admin in order to create the pdf tree files on a system without a display.

 ```bash
 git clone https://github.com/sproft/MetBaN